Services

 Entities

-With entities, i.e. units of meaning, you search for text sections that
+With entities, i.e. units of meaning, you can search for text sections that

-select the codes using the drop-down menus.
+codes for these categories can be selected using the drop-down menus.
 You can find an explanation of

 You can also search for unspecified entities by selecting "Add entity of any type".